-Pay them a visit: If you are visiting the Isle of Mull and Isle of Iona as part of your self-drive holiday in Scotland, you can visit Aosdàna at St Columba Steadings, opposite the St Columba Hotel on Iona - just a short walk from the ferry terminal.
+Pay them a visit: If you're visiting the Isle of Mull and Isle of Iona as part of your self-drive holiday in Scotland, you can visit Aosdàna at St Columba Steadings, opposite the St Columba Hotel on Iona, which is just a short walk from the ferry terminal.
 They are open daily from 10 am until 5 pm from mid-March until the end of October.

 Ardalanish Isle of Mull Weavers

 If you're on an Argyll tour or visiting the Isle of Mull on your self-drive tour of Scotland, in our opinion it won't be complete without paying a visit to Isle of Mull Weavers at Ardalanish farm.
 They use traditional methods to weave accessories, clothing and homeware using Hebridean fleece from their own flock of sheep and from sustainable sources elsewhere on Mull and around Scotland.

 How it all started: Anne and Andrew Smith bought Ardalanish farm and weaving mill in 2011, which started them on a journey of discovery.
 The Hebridean fleece from the farm used to be sent away after shearing and the price paid did not even cover the cost of shearing.
 Instead, they decided to try weaving, and set up a collaboration with Bob, the Master Weaver - who was in the process of retiring from his own Isle of Mull Weavers business and selling off the machinery - and the Ardalanish Isle of Mull Weavers was born.
 Two further looms have been added since, and these can often be seen working on a visit.
 Bob originally helped as a volunteer but has now trained a number of apprentices and still visits regularly to pass on his vast knowledge and skill.